Kingxukai/linux/Documentation/arch/x86/mtrr.rst

 There are two interfaces to /proc/mtrr: one is an ASCII interface which allows you to read and write.
 The other is an ioctl() interface.
 The ASCII interface is meant for administration.
-The ioctl() interface is meant for C programs (i.e. the X server).
+The ioctl() interface is meant for C programs (i.e. the woke X server).
 The interfaces are described below, with sample commands and C code.

-Reading MTRRs from the shell
+Reading MTRRs from the woke shell
 ============================
 ::